 There are many different theft crimes a person can be charged with in California - shoplifting, robbery, and burglary, to name a few.

 If you have been charged with burglary, speak to an experienced San Diego theft defense attorney who can help.
-At JD Law, we’ll review your case and prepare a defense to get your charges reduced or dismissed.
+At jD LAW, P.C., we’ll review your case and prepare a defense to get your charges reduced or dismissed.
 For a free consultation about your unique situation, please give us a call at (760) 630-2000.
 The penalties for a burglary conviction can be serious, so do not delay.

 What Is Burglary?